dojot/docs/source/internal-communication.rst

 topics and tenants into subjects (a subject will be composed by one or more Kafka topics, each one transmitting messages for a particular tenant), the component must bootstrap each tenant before sending or receiving messages.
-This is done in two phases: component startup time and .
+This is done in two phases: component boot time and component runtime.

 In the first phase, a component asks Auth in order to retrieve all currently configured tenants.
 It is interested, let's say, in consuming messages from `device-data` and `dojot.device-manager.devices` subjects.
 Therefore, it will request DataBroker a topic for each tenant for each subject.
 With that list of topics, it can create Producers and Consumers to send and receives messages through those topics.
 This is shown by :numref:`Tenant bootstrapping startup`.

 .. _Tenant bootstrapping startup:
 .. uml::